 Optimizing titles and descriptions isn't the most entertaining activity you might have, but it surely pays off and luckily it's technically straightforward.

-Luckily, tools and plugins can help you check the technical SEO quickly.
-To examine your site's titles, meta tags and alt tags, go to WebSite Auditor, Site Audit and look through the On-page section factors:
+To examine your site's titles, meta tags, and alt tags, go to WebSite Auditor, Site Audit and look through the On-page section factors:

 After that, you can switch to the Page Audit module and get a more detailed overview of how well a page's optimized for your target keywords.